werf/werf/docs/pages/documentation/advanced/supported_container_registries.md

 ---
-title: Supported registry implementations
+title: Supported container registries
-permalink: documentation/advanced/supported_registry_implementations.html
+permalink: documentation/advanced/supported_container_registries.html
 author: Alexey Igrychev <alexey.igrychev@flant.com>
 ---

 There are several types of commands that are working with the Docker registries and require the appropriate authorization:

-* During the building process, werf may pull base images from the Docker registry and pull/push _stages_ in distributed builds.
+* During the building process, werf may pull base images from the container registry and pull/push _stages_ in distributed builds.
-* [During the cleaning process]({{ "documentation/advanced/cleanup.html" | true_relative_url }}), werf deletes _images_ and _stages_ from the Docker registry.
+* [During the cleaning process]({{ "documentation/advanced/cleanup.html" | true_relative_url }}), werf deletes _images_ and _stages_ from the container registry.
-* [During the deploying process]({{ "/documentation/advanced/helm/deploy_process/steps.html" | true_relative_url }}), werf requires access to the _images_ from the Docker registry and to the _stages_ that could also be stored in the Docker registry.
+* [During the deploying process]({{ "/documentation/advanced/helm/deploy_process/steps.html" | true_relative_url }}), werf requires access to the _images_ from the container registry and to the _stages_ that could also be stored in the container registry.

 **NOTE** You should specify your implementation by `--repo-implementation` CLI option.